Peter Kemp (writer)

-Peter Mant MacIntyre Kemp (19 August 1913 – 30 October 1993) was an English soldier and writer.
+Peter Mant MacIntyre Kemp (19 August 1915 – 30 October 1993) was an English soldier and writer.
 He became notable for his participation in the Spanish Civil War and, during World War II, as a member of the Special Operations Executive (SOE).

 Early life

-The son of a judge in British India, Kemp was educated at Wellington College.
-He studied classics and law at Trinity College, Cambridge, where he was secretary of the Conservative Association.
+The son of Sir Norman Kemp, a judge in British India, Kemp was educated at Wellington College.
+He studied classics and law at Trinity College, Cambridge, where he was secretary of the Cambridge University Conservative Association.

 Spanish Civil War

 As a staunch conservative and monarchist, Kemp was alarmed by the rise of communism in Spain, and was motivated to join in the fight against them after hearing about the atrocities committed in Republican held areas of the country.
 In November 1936, shortly after the end of the Siege of Alcazar, he broke off from reading for the bar exam and travelled to Spain where he joined the Carlist Requetés militia under the Nationalists and later the Spanish Legion.
 He was given journalistic cover for entry into Spain by Collin Brooks, then editor of the Sunday Dispatch, "to collect news and transmit articles for the Sunday Dispatch from the Spanish Fronts of War".
 He later transferred to the Spanish Legion, where unusually for a non-Spaniard, he commanded a platoon.
-He took part in the Battle of Belchite (1937).
+He took part in the Battle of Belchite.
 Kemp was often badgered by his Spanish comrades about whether he was a Freemason because of his Protestant background.
 On one occasion, his unit captured a Belfast man who had deserted from the Republican side.
 Kemp attempted to intervene on the man's behalf but was ordered to supervise his execution.

 Wounded several times, he continued fighting until he suffered a shattered jaw and badly damaged hands in the summer of 1938, the result of a mortar bomb, and was repatriated to England.
 Just before he left Spain, he had a rare informal private meeting with Francisco Franco.